NickLThompson/timed-quiz/README.md

 I feel pretty confident about a lot of it; My main concerns are the lack of

-localStorage implementation, the actual high score screen itself,

-The high scores and initals being on the start screen really bothers me,

-but I couldn't figure out why it was happening in time, so I had to leave it.

-I'm still happy overall with the outcome, but I wish I had just a bit more time.
+localStorage implementation but I'm still happy overall with the outcome.